donkirkby/donimoes/docs/new_rules.md

 These are new puzzles that aren't finished yet.
 You can try them out and let me know what you think.

-* **Domino Finder** is a game I designed where you have to find the domino without falling in a trap.
-(2-4 players, double-six dominoes, pawns, and two dice)
 * **Dominosa** is the dominoes puzzle where you have to fit the set of dominoes into a grid of numbers.
 * **Adding Donimoes** is a puzzle I designed where you add dominoes in the given order.

-## Domino Finder
-A memory game with hidden traps.

-### Players
-2-4

-### Equipment
-* a set of dominoes from double blank to double six
-* one pawn for each player, in different colours
-* two six-sided dice

-### Object
-For 2 players, find 7 treasure dominoes.
-3 players find 5, or 4 players find 4.

-### Setup
-Find the 7 dominoes that have blanks, gather them into a pile, and shuffle them face down.
-Shuffle the other 21 dominoes face down in a separate pile.
-Then, take 1 domino from the blanks pile and 3 from the other pile.
-Shuffle them together so you don't know what numbers they have and you don't know which has a blank.
-Lay them out face down in a long thin row.
-Repeat the process until you have 7 rows side by side, but leave gaps between the rows so you can turn them over as you play.
-You should end up with a rectangle of 7x8 secret numbers.

-Each player rolls the two dice, and the highest number plays first.
-Reroll to break ties.
-The starting player rolls the two dice to choose the treasure domino.

-### Play
-On your first turn, place your pawn next to one of the face down dominoes along the edge of the board.
-Every turn, you move your pawn around the board until you either find the treasure domino or you step in a trap (a blank square).
-If you want to move onto a face-down domino, place your pawn next to one end, and then flip the domino around the long axis, so the numbers stay in the same position.
-If you flip over a blank square next to your pawn, then you stepped in a trap!
-Place your pawn on the blank square, and your turn is over.
-If you flip over a domino that matches the two dice, you found the treasure!
-Place the treasure domino face up in front of you, move your pawn into the empty space, and your turn is over.
-Otherwise, keep moving around the board and flipping dominoes.
-When your turn is over, flip all the dominoes you revealed face down again, except for the one you're standing on.
-If you found the treasure, roll the two dice to choose a new treasure.
-If someone has already found that treasure domino, roll again.
-Play passes to the player on your right.

-### Winning
-As soon as you collect enough treasure, you win the game.

 ## Dominosa
 The domino puzzle I often see is called either Dominosa or Domino Solitaire.
 You